This post has been sponsored by Pfizer Consumer Healthcare. All thoughts and reviews are my own.

 3. Be cautious of carriers.
 Now that you are out and about in the wintery conditions, be careful of those that already have a cold.
 Even if your friends and family don’t show any kind of cold or flu symptoms doesn’t mean that they aren’t carrying something that could easily affect you.
 If those icky germs happen to find your child and they experience aches, pains, and flu like symptoms, then Children’s Robitussin, or even Children’s Dimetapp can zap those nasty germs and help ease those symptoms.
 But now is the time to really use hand sanitizer.
 Keep it with you all winter long.

 4. Remember to relax.
 All the stresses of daily life can take a toll on your immune system.
 Stress is one of the top reasons why we come down with a cold.
-Take time to do things that relax you and keep your mind and body stress free.
+Take time to do things that relax you and keep your mind and body stress-free.
+This can include taking a hot bath or reading a good book.
 Getting enough rest each night will help keep stress low.
 Our kids being sick is stressful, and if your child is sick and up during the night the amount of sleep you get will definitely decrease.
 Try Children’s Robitussin DM Day/Night Pack as it is long-acting and helps break up chest congestion and relieves coughs.
 Keep in mind that the daytime Robitussin is only for ages 4+, and the nighttime is for ages 6+.
 But better sleep for everyone!

 5. Clean all surfaces.
 Make sure in your home that you keep all of your kitchen, bathroom, and anything else that lots of hands touch clean at all times.
 Use antibacterial cleaners and wipe surfaces down several times throughout the day if possible.
 This will keep germs away and that’s exactly what we want so we don’t catch a cold.